 2. Casa Batlló

 The most popular Gaudi building after the Sagrada Familia and one of the biggest landmarks in Spain.
 Redesigned in 1904, it’s a hard-to-miss building.
 Due to its unique design, the locals call it Casa dels Ossos (House of Bones) and It will catch your eye the moment you pass near it.
 Oh, also there is a dragon on the roof!

 The entrance fee includes an audio guide and some sort of tablet that makes the house alive when you look through it.
 Various lightning tricks and a great gift shop will make your visit a memorable one.

-Castaway Tip: Since the rooms are not that big it’s easy to get overcrowded inside.
-The lines on the entry are not that big so no need to buy your ticket online but if you want a better taste of the house, be there as early as possible.
+Since the rooms are not that big it’s easy to get overcrowded inside.
+The lines on the entry are not that big so no need to buy your ticket online but if you want a better experience, be there as early as possible